Boruto Uzumaki: Creation and conception

-When it comes to Boruto's role in the sequels to Naruto, Ikemoto was influenced by Keanu Reeves's character Neo from the The Matrix franchise; similar to Neo, Boruto has the potential to become a saviour to his people and thus the manga focuses on Boruto's training to become such a strong ninja.
+When it comes to Boruto's role in the sequels to Naruto, Ikemoto was influenced by Keanu Reeves's character Neo from The Matrix franchise; similar to Neo, Boruto has the potential to become a saviour to his people and thus the manga focuses on Boruto's training to become such a strong ninja.
 Ikemoto sees Boruto as his most relatable character due to both having a really strong father they follow.
 His development into the end of Next Generations and the beginning of Two Blue Vortex there is a change of relationship between Boruto and Kawaki.
 Despite parallels between Naruto and Sasuke, Ikemoto claims both character have a different type of rivalry.
 Boruto being falsely accused as a traitor was an idea Ikemoto conceived early in the making of the series and looked forward into its development.

 Although Boruto is the protagonist of Next Generations series, Ikemoto stated in early 2019 that the relationship between Boruto and Kawaki will be the most important point in the story as the manga is aimed to reach the flashforward scene from the first chapter where both characters start fighting against each other.
 In December 2020, Ikemoto stated that the anime would make further progress in regards to Kawaki's and Boruto's meeting.
 However, he still refrained from explaining the flashforward where the manga started.
 Ikemoto stated that in future chapters, there will be revealed more hints about the flashforward such as their growth, why they become hostile.
 According to Ikemoto, Boruto's character became similar to Sasuke in terms of loss, and in terms of achievement, he resembles Naruto.
 The Japanese band Asian Kung-Fu Generation also commented on Boruto's and Kawaki's relationship, believing that the series might end in the fated face-off between these two characters as they hope they overcome their issues.